NHOrus/srwq-compilation/episode-22.md

 Shuu blinks.
 "I'm not sure...
 I fully follow you."

-I do.
-Allow me to access the Granzons targeting controls, Dr. Shirakawa, and I'll see what I can do...
+*I do.
+Allow me to access the Granzons targeting controls, Dr. Shirakawa, and I'll see what I can do...*

+---

 "Admiral, they're falling back!!"

 "Too late, rats!
 Launch the MAPW!!!"

 "Sir!
 Launching, ten seconds to impact!
 8, 7, 6...It's gone sir!!"

 "What?!!?
 How did they shoot it down at this range?"

-"No wait, it's reappeared...Above us!!"
+"No wait, it's reappeared...
+Above us!!"

 "No!!
 Overboost!!
 Overbo-"

 The morning sky over northern Africa suddenly gains a new sun, as 47 kilotons of Duodec explosive ignite against the Haganes shields, covering the entire vessel in a fireball a mile wide.
-Healing the Thread.
-Sat 20 Feb 2010 23:23:37 No.4562498 Report
->>4562487
-Well, this was 100 times better than what I thought.
-Anonymous Sat 20 Feb 2010 23:24:37 No.4562508 Report
->>4562483
-That's thinking with Portals!
-View SameGoogleiqdbSauceNAO 1265672724125.jpg,  579KiB, 640x2436

-Stealthyboy !fchRKomfls Sat 20 Feb 2010 23:25:37 No.4562515 Report
- Quoted By: >>4562532
->>4562487
->My face on reading this

-Although I'm quite disturbed that Dumi was able to take control of the Granzon so easily...
-Sanger Zombolt!
-Sat 20 Feb 2010 23:27:37 No.4562527 Report
->>4562487
-Report on the status of the Hagane?

-Is it completely destroyed?
-Is it going to be repaired easily?
-What about it's weapons?

-I woulnd't mind having a very brief "elsewhere" detailing what happened to it.
-Anonymous Sat 20 Feb 2010 23:28:37 No.4562532 Report
- Quoted By: >>4562539
->>4562515
->Although I'm quite disturbed that Dumi was able to take control of the Granzon so easily...

-Don't worry, Shu had to allow our totally trustworthy and not at all suspicious robot friend to do it.
-Sciencegar Sciencebolt Sat 20 Feb 2010 23:29:37 No.4562534 Report
+---

 "This....is intolerable."

 "Indeed.
 An entire squad of our ascended defeated, the second such group this week, and forced to retreat to the Home Space, no less."

 "How can such a thing come to pass?
 Our enemies should have no weapons of this magnitude!"

-"How naive...if there were no groups capable of threatening us, we wouldn't even have to keep up this charade of humanity."
+"How naive... if there were no groups capable of threatening us, we wouldn't even have to keep up this charade of humanity."

 "Stop bickering!
 The problem will not be solved like that.
 We must have action!"

 "But where shall we get the forces?
 Project Zeitgiest is still incomplete, and it may take days to generate more ascended."

-"....It may be that we'll have to risk THEM."
+"...It may be that we'll have to risk THEM."

 "No!
 SHE would only find a way to turn them on us!"

 "You think SHE hasn't begun such a plan already?
 Again you show exteme naivety!"

 "Enough!
 Prepare observers, and send them to Izu.
 Fabricate the needed evidence based on the Zezernan Files.
 Turn these 'Irregulars' into aliens in the eyes of as many as possible, then SHE will be forced to either destroy them for us, or act against us directly."
-Stealthyboy !fchRKomfls Sat 20 Feb 2010 23:29:37 No.4562539 Report
->>4562532
-THIS ISN'T ALLAYING MY WORRY.
-SEED D Cagalli !!U5xc0wG3iH0 Sat 20 Feb 2010 23:31:37 No.4562547 Report
- Quoted By: >>4562554
- Okay, we run for it, though Katina and the Raioh covers for everyone else.
-With Dumi we can catch up if things get too bad.
-Anonymous Sat 20 Feb 2010 23:33:37 No.4562554 Report
- Quoted By: >>4562567
->>4562547
-Slowpoke.
-SEED D Cagalli !!U5xc0wG3iH0 Sat 20 Feb 2010 23:34:37 No.4562567 Report
->>4562554

-And proud of it.

-Okay, anyways, holy shit.
-Zenzernan's involved in this?
-He was a nightmare in F Final. >_> Sciencegar Sciencebolt Sat 20 Feb 2010 23:36:37 No.4562577 Report Quoted By: >>4562593
+---

 "And now that you're done showing off, what about our real problem?"

-I assume you mean your promises to Vat Tran.
+*I assume you mean your promises to Vat Tran.*

 "You've made me promise him quite a few things that I can't deliver, even with Magus at my disposal."

-Unfortunate, but hardly insurmountable.
-I doubt we'll be doing much more than stringing him along for a while.
+*Unfortunate, but hardly insurmountable.
+I doubt we'll be doing much more than stringing him along for a while.*

 "Yes, you have your 'real' plan, which you're awfully quiet about."

-If I told you, you wouldn't beleive me.
-And I know that's saying something, seeing as you're a corpse thats been revived with technology that doesn't actually exist.
+*If I told you, you wouldn't beleive me.
+And I know that's saying something, seeing as you're a corpse thats been revived with technology that doesn't actually exist.*

 "So, you just want me to keep distracting Vat Tran, then?"

-That, and talk to the alien.
+*That, and talk to the alien.
 She could be crucial, if we can get her on our side.
-She might be able to point them there.
+She might be able to point them there.*

 "Where, exactly?"

-Space, my dear Sophia.
-Get them into space, and I can handle the rest.
+*Space, my dear Sophia.
+Get them into space, and I can handle the rest.*
 Anonymous Sat 20 Feb 2010 23:38:37 No.4562587 Report
 >>4562487
 With all these humilliating defeats, the Einst-possesed cast is starting to lok a looooot like team rocket.